Quantcast

 Since I already have many of the Whats I've wanted, I often just focus on my WHOs, but the priority for you, in your own life, should always be your own.

 What is your priority in order to feel successful?
 What is the biggest obstacle to your life-long stability right now?
+What are you missing MOST???
 Is your weakness mainly a logical weakness, or an emotional one?
 Do you need the logical resources first, and then to focus on feeling good about them later, or do you need the emotional connections first, and to find the logical Whats to justify it later?
 If the first one is what you prioritize, then your Whats should be your first priority.
-If emotion, like in the second suggestion, is critically needing to be fixed right now, then WHOs must be your main goal for now.
+If emotion,

 Why you become passionate